-Upon termination, employee leave balances will be reviewed and eligible leave balances will be converted to cash payment to be included in the employee’s final regular paycheck or a supplemental paycheck.
-The guidelines for this payout are found in SYS 1210, Vacation, Paid leave Banks, and Vacation Cash Payouts, and SYS 1211, Personal Holiday & Legal Holiday Administration.
+Upon termination, employee leave balances will be reviewed, and eligible leave balances will be converted to cash payment to be included in the employee’s final regular paycheck or a supplemental paycheck.
+The guidelines for this payout are found in SYS 1210, Vacation, Paid Leave Banks, and Vacation Cash Payouts, and SYS 1211, Personal Holiday and Legal Holiday Administration.

 The UW institution may reimburse its employees for the cost of repairing or replacing articles of clothing, watches, or eye glasses damaged in the line of duty if such damage is not caused by employee carelessness or normal wear and tear resulting from the type of work performed by the employee.
-Payments under this section are subject to the approval of the Chancellor or his/her designee and are likely taxable.
+Payments under this section are subject to the approval of the Chancellor (or designee) and are likely taxable.

 Employees shall be reimbursed, in accordance with SYS 1230, Workplace Safety.

 - Leave Payout